-St Paul’s is not only an architectural masterpiece and its dome a landmark of the London skyline, but also a symbol of hope, strength and resilience of the city and nation it serves.
+St Paul’s in not only an architectural masterpiece and its dome a landmark of the London skyline, but also a symbol of the hope, strength and resilience of the city and nation it serves.
 A cathedral has stood here since 604AD with the present cathedral now over 300 years old.

 Enjoy the beautiful décor of the vast cathedral floor before climbing to the famous Whispering Gallery* with its unique acoustics.
 Continue to the Stone or *Golden Galleries on top of the dome for breath-taking panoramic views across London.

 The crypt is the resting place for famous Britons such as Lord Admiral Nelson, the Duke of Wellington, and the cathedral’s architect – Sir Christopher Wren.
 Visitors will also find the award winning 270° film experience, Oculus – an eye into St Paul’s.